 Vedanta Resources Holdings Limited advises that both it and its parent, Vedanta Resources Limited are continuing to pursue their rights in respect of Konkola Copper Mines Limited (KCM).

 The Vedanta group holds an interest of 79.4% in KCM and is the major creditor

-In Zambia, the court order granted the Zambian High Court in November 2019, that restricts the sale of the Mimbula mining right the KCM Provisional Liquidator, remains in place.
+In Zambia, the court order granted by the Zambian High Court in November 2019, that restricts the sale of the Mimbula mining right by the KCM Provisional Liquidator, remains in place.